New families: 25% off your first 4 weeks. Enrol and start by 31 Dec 2026. Book a tour

 Couldn't find your question?
 Call Corinne directly on 02 9858 5333 or email director@westrydeldc.nsw.edu.au.

-From six weeks of age, in our Joeys Room.
+From 6 weeks of age, in our Joeys Room.
 Children stay with us through to school age, moving up through the Jungle, Star and Rainbow rooms as they grow.
 Most of our youngest families come back, year after year, until their child starts school.

 Parents pack a change of clothes, a sleep comforter if your child uses one, and a labelled water bottle.
 That's it.